 You can use that space and resources to build your websites.
 You need to pay monthly or yearly rent for that server space that you have occupied.

 On paper, Web Hosting seems to be an easy concept like our personal computer.
 But in reality, it is much different.
-It requires a different set of software and hardware’s to convert a personal computer to a remote server.
+It requires a different set of software and hardware to convert a personal computer to a remote server.

-When you are in the market for a web hosting plan, you should choose the one that matches your requirement.
+When you are in the market for a web hosting plan, you should choose the one that matches your requirements.
 You can always upgrade to a better plan when you see a spike in traffic.

 Different Types Of Web Hosting